pgpbpadilla/ewebrtc-sdk/node-dhs/README.md

 ## Running the Server

-** NOTE: Make sure to use the sample application using an internet connection that's not restricted. **
+**Note:** the sample app requires an Internet connection that is not restricted.
+If you’re using a VPN, you must enable media streaming for the applicable ports.

-### Install NodeJS dependencies
+### Installing Node.js dependencies

 ```bash
 $ npm install